Bodybuilding Vs. Powerlifting: Strength or Physique?

 What Is Bodybuilding?

 One of the key things to discuss in the bodybuilding vs. powerlifting debate is exactly what each sport entails.
 Bodybuilding primarily focuses on building muscle and shedding fat to maintain muscle mass and prepare for contests.
-Humans are obsessed with the ideal physique and bodybuilders try and create that making this an appearance-focused sport.
+Humans are obsessed with the ideal physique and bodybuilders try and create that making this an appearance-focused sport, trying to replicate the physiques of the Greek Gods.

 It’s all about muscular symmetry, so while muscle size is important, the muscle groups need to be balanced to create that aesthetically pleasing look.
 Overall performance is not the intended goal and while strength and fitness may come as a result of their time in the gym, bodybuilders are judged in competition on how they look.